 In addition, as the company continues to expand, rewrite the by-laws to more closely match the illustration in the corporate management illustration above.

 Although highly argumentative, this is one of the easier elements to prove when an opposing party needs to demonstrate a lack of separation between the owners and the company.
 The simplest way is to review the balance sheet and point out the shareholder loans to the company.
 Often small businesses borrow money from the shareholders.
 If this borrowing extends beyond a reasonable period of time, a creditor can show that the owner had limited his risk to the detriment of the other creditors.
-So it is important to limit shareholder loans to a short period of time or to insignificant amounts.
+It is important to limit shareholder loans to a short period of time or to insignificant amounts.

 Other ways creditors can prove lack or improper capitalization is based on the industry standards commonly available.
 If the business operation requires the use of expensive fixed assets such as a site developer or road contractor and the company uses very little shareholder investment to purchase these assets, then the corporate veil can be easily pierced.
 There is no correct amount or percentage, but the key is to compare your operations to others in the same industry and point out any lack of capital investment as an indicator of separation between the owner and the company.